betheden/hebrew-grammar/README.md

 #### Items to evaluate:

 * Add the following to parsing morphology?  causal particle; conditional particle; discourse particle; compound conjunction; particle of existence; particle of non-existence
-* Separate "preposition with definite article" (Rd) into two distinct morphological items, "preposition" (R) + "definite article" (Td)?
-* Re-evaluate: should the category "determined state" be included in the grammar, or should this be called "definite" instead?
-There is potential for confusion with Aramaic here.
-In Hebrew, the "determined state" and "definite" are one and the same thing, but in Aramaic they are not.
-Perhaps we should use the term "definite" in UHG in order to avoid confusion with the "determined state" in the UAG.
 * Parsing for questionable terms:
 H17 – interjection;
 H24 – common noun, masculine;